 pCloud Playback Features

 pCloud has a built-in music player with an elegant design.
-Recently, they have introduced the Dual Listening Mode where you get a Music Mode and a Podcast Mode.
+Recently, they have introduced the Dual Listening Mode, where you get a Music Mode and a Podcast Mode.

 As you play a music file, the player pops up from the bottom right corner.
 You can minimize the player, adjust its volume, play audio on loop, add more tracks, create custom playlists, share playlists with friends, etc. Now, you can even play music while your mobile screen is locked!